zelumine/artistify/readme.md

 # Artistify Workshop

 This group workshop will walk you through the steps to create a fullstack application.

-You guessed it : Artistify is a **CRUD** application where users are separated in 2 roles :
+Artistify is a **CRUD** application where users are separated in 2 roles :
 - admin (logged in users)
 - visitor